 - Capturing the museum displays inside is a bit tricky.
-You can always book skip the lines and gain entry to the museum quicker than others, but the arriving early or leaving late will allow to photograph some of the popular paintings (aka Monalisa’s) minus the crowds.
+You can always book skip the lines and gain entry to the museum quicker than others, but arriving early or leaving late will allow photographing some of the popular paintings (aka Monalisa’s) minus the crowds.

 - Evenings are also beautiful at the Lourve.
-There are lights inside the Lourve pyramid and less crowds
+There are lights inside the Lourve pyramid and fewer crowds

 - Located on the west end of the Lourve is the Arc de Triomphe du Carrousel (smaller arch than the Arc de Triomphe mentioned above).
 Visit the archway and the gardens in the evening, you will be mesmerized by the glittering Eiffel tower peeking from where you stand (at the archway grounds)